What is Chaos Engineering?

 - Resource Utilization: Monitor CPU, memory, and network usage.

-While Chaos Engineering delivers tremendous value, teams often face challenges when adopting it.
-Steadybit is designed to address these obstacles, making it easier to embrace chaos experiments and integrate them into daily workflows.
+While Chaos Engineering delivers tremendous value, teams often face challenges when adopting chaos engineering tools.
+Steadybit is uniquely designed to address these obstacles, making it easier to embrace chaos experiments and integrate them into daily workflows.

 Cultural Resistance